|AT A GLANCE||PRICING||HEADLINE|

 Firmness — Purple.2 is the firmest mattress that Purple makes currently.
 That said, we still think it will work for all sleeping positions.
 If you want a softer option from the company, make sure to check out Purple.3 and Purple.4—neither of which sell for under $2,000, though.

-Why you’ll like Nest Alexander Signature — This is a luxury mattress that truly sits a level above most memory foam beds sold online.
-It’s offered in two firmness levels (Luxury Firm and Firm) and is quite supportive for an all-foam mattress.
+Why you’ll like Nest Alexander Signature — This is a luxury mattress that truly sits a level above most foam beds sold online.
+Because it’s flippable it has two firmness levels (“Medium” and “Firm”) on the same mattress.
+It also happens to be quite supportive for an all-foam mattress.

 Firmness Levels — Rather than just offer a single firmness level, Nest Bedding recognizes that you might want to select whichever you think is right for you.
-As such, they have a Luxury Firm model (most popular) and a Firm model.
-The Luxury Firm can handle all sleeping positions, while the Firm option is best for stomach and back sleepers.
+As such, they have “Medium” and “Firm” available on the same bed.
+The “Medium” side can handle all sleeping positions, while the “Firm” side is best for stomach and back sleepers.

 Why we love the Bear Hybrid mattress — We should first start by saying that Bear Hybrid could have easily been our “value pick.”
 The bed is highly affordable, particularly if you apply a coupon code.
 Typically, after discount, Bear Hybrid is just above $1,000 for a queen size mattress.
 Beyond price, though, Bear Hybrid made the list because it’s accomodating in terms of firmness and feel, supportive, and has an x-factor element that we’ve seen on very few other mattresses to date.